fungenomics/HGG-oncohistones/README.md

 This section describes the scripts used for preprocessing of single-cell data from this project.
 That includes: sn/scRNAseq, scATACseq, and scMultiome (joint RNA & ATAC in the same cells).
-Please see the Methods section of the manuscript for more details.
+This document refers to sn and scRNAseq generally as 'scRNAseq'.
+Please see the sample metadata for the technology used to profile each sample.
+Please see the Methods section of the manuscript for more details on the single-cell profiling.

 ### Single-cell RNAseq data

-The pipeline for scRNAseq processing applied per-sample is summarized in this schematic:
+The pipeline for scRNAseq processing applied per-sample is summarized in this schematic.
+In general, `scripts` contain the code to run the analysis and `config` files contain the parameters or setting specific to a certain iteration of the analysis.

 ![](include/img/scRNAseq_pipeline.png)